Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 speech Reading aloud by a Speech Synthesizer.

-However, you do not need to specify the media type.
+However, you do not need to specify the Media Type.
 If the Media Type is not specified in the Media Query, the Media Type all is used by default.
 It is generally recommended that you specify the Media Type in the query.

 Media Queries work much like an if clause in a programming language.
 Basically, the query simply asks whether the device you are addressing has certain properties, called Media Features.
 If the device has these Features, the specified styles are applied, otherwise they are ignored.